 We don’t allow Actions that provide services or store sensitive financial data in violation of applicable legal obligations.
 Google is not able to commit that the Actions on Google platform can meet all requirements set by financial regulations.

 Financial data or authentication data cannot be collected via the conversational interface.
 This includes, for example, bank account or credit card numbers, or PIN/passwords.
+PIN/passwords that are unique to the Actions on Google platform are allowed.
 Actions that provide bank account information, such as credit balances, must implement account linking.

 Actions providing general financial information, including interest rates and stock prices, are permitted.